Kirkdale railway station: Freight lines

 Two freight lines passed through or under the station.

 The busy Canada Dock Branch freight-only line serving Liverpool Docks passes under the station, roughly north-east to south-west, via a tunnel.

 The North Liverpool Extension Line, also referred to as the eastern section of the Outer Loop, emerged from the north out of a tunnel next to the station, running parallel to the west platform.
 This section of line was used from 1879 to 1979.

 Facilities

 The station (as is usual for most on Merseyrail) is fully staffed throughout the hours of service all week.
 The platforms are fully accessible and step-free (as noted above) and there are shelters, customer information screens and timetable poster boards on each platform.
 Train running information is also offered by automated announcements.
 The station has two car-parking spaces for disabled users and cycle racks for 10 cycles.

 Services

-Trains operate every 15 minutes, Monday-Saturday daytime to either Kirkby or Ormskirk to the north, and every 5 or 10 minutes to Liverpool Central to the south.
+Trains operate every 15 minutes, Monday - Saturday during the daytime to either Kirkby or Ormskirk to the north, and every 5 or 10 minutes to Liverpool Central to the south.
 During the evenings after 20:00 and all day Sundays, services are every 30 minutes to Kirkby and Ormskirk, and every 15 minutes to Liverpool.